 Instead of taking a leap of faith with a full-size product, opt for the trial size version if one’s available.
 The price per ounce may be higher, but the lower upfront cost is better when you’re test running a new beauty product.

 Join a Sampler Service

-Trial size products and samplers are the basis of business for companies like Birch Box.
-Members can sign up for monthly service and receive a box full of sample size products each month.
+Trial size products and samples are the basis of business for companies like Birch Box.
+Members can sign up for monthly service and receive a box full of sample-sized products each month.
 You can customize the box by choosing what type of beauty products you’re most interested in.

 Another benefit of joining a sampler service is bonus discounts.
 In your monthly packages and throughout the year sampler companies will offer nice price reductions on full-size versions of the items you try.

 The beauty industry is a $445+ billion global powerhouse that shows no signs of slowing down.
 Doing a little bit of research before making a beauty product purchase can help you save time and money.